drinkbird/drinkbird.github.io/_books/craft-and-career.md

 Both halves matter.
 Strong craft without communication leaves you stuck at senior engineer.
 Strong communication without craft leaves you with nothing to communicate about.

 > Laborers are hired to take direction.
 Professionals are hired to ensure that the direction chosen makes sense. -- Robert C. Martin

-Full disclosure: the following are <strong>Amazon affiliate links</strong>.
-Using these links to buy books won't cost you more, but it will help me purchase more books.
-Thank you for your support!